r-box/boxr/README.md

 ## New in boxr 0.3.5

-It has been a while since the last CRAN release of `boxr`; we are pleased to to announce:
+It has been a while since the last CRAN release of boxr; we are pleased to to announce:

   - the package-documentation has been fortified, including a [pkgdown site](https://r-box.github.io/boxr/).